Goodgame launches Big Farm Story on PC

 Goodgame Studios has launched Big Farm Story on the PC as its latest farm simulator and role-playing game.

-The title is available for PC players on Steam and the Microsoft Store for $20.
-Based on Hamburg, Germany-based Goodgame Studios’ popular Big Farm brand, which has attracted more than 92 million players worldwide, the title lets players craft their own story by building their dream farm with friends and animals.
+It’s available for PC players on Steam and the Microsoft Store for $20.
+It’s based on Hamburg, Germany-based Goodgame Studios’ popular Big Farm brand, which the company claims has attracted more than 92 million players worldwide.
+You craft your story by building a farm with friends and animals.

-Farming is a perennial big genre on both mobile and the PC, and Goodgame is pushing ahead against a wide range of rivals from Farming Simulator to Zynga’s FarmVille games.
+Farming is a perennial big genre on both mobile and the PC, and Goodgame is pushing ahead against a wide range of rivals from Giants Software’s Farming Simulator to Zynga’s FarmVille games.
+And Big Farm Story is a departure from the series’ previous free-to-play games — it’s a paid game, and it focuses on telling a story, not multiplayer gameplay.

 Big Farm Story joins other Goodgame hits such as Big Farm and Big Farm: Mobile Harvest.
-After finding themselves on their missing grandfather’s abandoned farm, Big Farm Story players can rebuild the farm to its former glory, harvest crops, and take care of animals on the land.
-Whether decorating the farm or farmhouse, visiting neighbors, or making new friends in town, players can explore, craft, and collect items in nearby forests or at the beach, as well as learn new skills like fishing or cooking.
+After finding themselves on their missing grandfather’s abandoned farm, Big Farm Story players seek to rebuild it to its former glory, harvest crops, and take care of animals on the land.
+You can decorate your farmhouse, visit neighbors, or make friends in town.
+You can explore, craft and collect items, or fish and cook as well.

 Webinar